 Traditional Side Dishes and Accompaniments

-Choosing the right side dishes can make your schnitzel meal unforgettable.
+Choosing the right side dishes can make your german meal unforgettable.
 The perfect side enhances the schnitzel’s crispy texture and rich flavors.
 It turns your meal into a memorable experience.

 Classic German Sides